Whoaa512/starred/README.md

 ## Go

+- [tufanbarisyildirim/gonginx](https://github.com/tufanbarisyildirim/gonginx) - Nginx configuration parser helps you to parse, edit, regenerate your nginx config in your go applications
+- [nginxinc/nginx-go-crossplane](https://github.com/nginxinc/nginx-go-crossplane) - A library for working with NGINX configs in Go
 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
 - [d3witt/viking](https://github.com/d3witt/viking) - Simple way to manage your remote machines and SSH keys
 - [flavioribeiro/donut](https://github.com/flavioribeiro/donut) - donut is a zero setup required SRT+MPEG-TS -&gt; WebRTC Bridge powered by Pion.